fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 ![browser showing person validation failed](../../images/8/25e.png)

-Validation fails, because frontend sends an empty string as the value of *phone*.
+Validation fails, because frontend sends an empty string as the value of <code>phone</code>.

-Let's change the function creating new persons so that it sets *phone* to *undefined* if user has not given a value:
+Let's change the function creating new persons so that it sets <code>phone</code> to <code>undefined</code> if user has not given a value:

 ```js
 const PersonForm = ({ setError }) => {